Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A decorated skein exact triangle

-The birth cobordism map is induced by the tensor product with the top-graded element of the vector space generated by two elements (called again $T$ and $B$) in different homological gradings, but in the same Alexander grading.
-Therefore the map is homogeneous and the grading shift is $(A, M) = (0, +\frac12)$.
-The death cobordism map is dual to the birth cobordism map, so the grading shift is the same.
+By Theorem \ref{thm:births}, the birth cobordism map is induced by the tensor product with the element~$T$ of the vector space~$V$ generated by~$T$ in bigrading $(0,1/2)$ and~$B$ in bigrading $(0,-1/2)$.
+Therefore the map is homogeneous and the grading shift is $(\A, \agr) = (0, 1/2)$.
+The death cobordism map is dual to the birth cobordism map (see Theorem \ref{thm:deaths}), so the grading shift is the same.

-By Theorem~\ref{thm:exacttriangle}, the saddle map is given by an isomorphism induced by a product annulus -- which does not change the gradings -- followed by the map appearing in the decorated skein exact triangle.
-Ozsv\'ath and Szab\'o proved in \cite[Theorem~10.2]{HFK1} that their map preserves the Alexander grading and drops the Maslov grading by $\frac12$, so the saddle map does the same.
+By Theorem~\ref{thm:exacttriangle}, the saddle map agrees with the map~$f$ in the skein exact sequence in Theorem~\ref{thm:skein}, which preserves the Alexander grading and decreases the Maslov grading by~$1/2$.

-Finally, isotopies induce diffeomorphism maps that preserve both the Alexander and Maslov gradings. \end{proof}
+Finally, isotopies induce diffeomorphism maps, which preserve both the Alexander and Maslov gradings. \end{proof}